NZX AI forecast: can machine learning predict New Zealand stocks?

 1. Liquidity

-The NZX 50 is dominated by a few sectors β utilities, healthcare, property, and a heavy weighting toward defensive, dividend-paying names.
+The NZX 50 is dominated by a few sectors — utilities, healthcare, property, and a heavy weighting toward defensive, dividend-paying names.
 That makes the index behave differently from a growth-heavy US market, and it means individual-stock moves are often driven by interest-rate expectations and dividend dynamics rather than the momentum and volatility patterns technical features capture best.
+It's the same structural problem we see in Malaysia: a small, low-turnover market gives a momentum model very little clean signal to work with.

 3. Offshore-driven flow